Battlepillars/Wro/README.md

 Schließlich wurde ein Modell mit einer Länge von 22 cm gefunden, das als geeignet erschien, auf die gewünschte Länge von 20 cm angepasst zu werden.
 Dieses Modell – der LaTrax Rally – wurde daher als Basis für das selbstfahrende Fahrzeug ausgewählt.

+In the beginning, the idea to construct a robot with the ... below 20 cm was formed to enable our robot to park by simply driving forward after the three rounds of the parkour challenge.
+This strategy is permitted in the framework of the german rulebook.

+As the usual model cars don't conform to the required ..., it quickly became clear that a reassembly / repurpose of a model car was necessary.
+The most common and accesible models have a length of about 30 cm - a reduction to under 20 cm seemed to be unfeasable regarding the technological aspects.
+Smaller models with a total length of around 10 cm, however, don't have much leeway for the additional components required for the challenges.

+Following that, a model with a length of 22 cm was found that we've been able to modify to the desired total length of 20 cm.
+This model - the LaTrax Rally - is the base used for the selfdriving vehicle.

 <table>
   <tr>
     <th width=500>LaTrax Rally</th>